xh/hoist-react/README.md

 **Ag-Grid** is released by its developer under a dual licensing model, with the community edition available under a permissive MIT license and the Enterprise edition requiring a [paid license from ag-Grid](https://www.ag-grid.com/license-pricing.php).
-Hoist React declares a dependency on the community edition only, but we encourage our clients to appropriately license the enterprise edition and declare it as an application dependency to unlock additional (often essential) functionality such as row grouping and tree grids.
+Hoist React requires client applications to provide their own licensed version of ag-Grid at runtime.
+A free community version is all that is required, however many applications will want to license the enterprise version of ag-Grid in order to make use of the important extra functionality it provides, including row grouping and tree grids.

 **Font Awesome** provides a greatly extended set of icons via its [Pro license](https://fontawesome.com/pro), and Hoist React references / relies on several of these